irenebernardi/GSoC-2023/documenting_issues/A1 'netParams.py' description.md

 - the postsynaptic exc cells in questo caso sono in layer 2,3,4
 - synapses are located in the proximal dendrites and soma
 - density of synapses is uniform across cells
-- `preConds` and `postConds` sono dizionari che ti dicono le condizioni che devono essere sodisfatte dai pre and post synaptic neurons in order for a connection to be formed between them.
+- `preConds` and `postConds` are dicts establishing conditions that pre and post synaptic neurons must satisfy in order for a connection to be formed between them.
-- nota che sec, groupsynmechs e density sono uguali per pre and post
+- nota che sec, groupsynmechs e density are the same for pre and post

 **E → E5, 6**